skyler2440/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+- SSR - Re-renders whole pages each time a link is clicked having to download all the information from the server again even if you click on a link that only adds another paragraph to the page you are looking at.

+- CSR - If you were to click on a link in the page it would only have to render the new information rather than re-rendering the entire page

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+- CRUD (Create Read Update Delete)
+- Post (Create)
+- Get (Read)
+- Put (Update)
+- Patch (Update)
+- Delete (Delete)

 - [ ] Mention three tools we can use to make AJAX requests.

+1. Axios
+2. Fetch API
+3. Request (library)

 ## Project Set Up